 I first visited Budapest soon after the fall of the Berlin Wall.
-Everything about the city fascinated me: the elegant but dilapidated buildings (some still bullet-ridden from 1956), the lively open-air markets, and the rattling yellow trolleys.
+Everything about the city fascinated me: the elegant but dilapidated buildings (some still bullet-ridden from 1956), the lively open-air markets, the rattling yellow trolleys.
 I have since returned many times to Budapest and the surrounding region.
 Along the way I went to graduate school in history at Columbia University and now teach at Colgate University.

 - BA, University of Pennsylvania

 Modern Central and East Europe, urban history, microhistory, and commodities

 - “Urban Lives,” in The Cambridge History of the Habsburg Monarchy, vol. 2: The Habsburg Monarchy, 1780-1918, ed.
 Mark Cornwall and Pieter M. Judson (Cambridge: Cambridge University Press, forthcoming)